SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/modes.md

 ## Summary

-SuperGemini's 6 behavioral modes create an **intelligent adaptation system** that matches your needs automatically:
+SuperCodex's 6 behavioral modes create an **intelligent adaptation system** that matches your needs automatically:

 - **🧠 Analysis**: Transforms vague ideas into clear implementation plans
 - **🔍 Introspection**: Provides transparent reasoning for learning and debugging